Vuković printing house: Under Božidar Vuković

 During Božidar's life this printing house was operational in two periods, in 1519/1520—1521 and in 1536—1540 and printed some of the first srbulje (Cyrillic books on Serboslavonic language, Serbian recension of Church Slavonic).
 In the first period 1519/1520—1521 three books were printed (Psalter, Liturgijar and Molitvenik or Zbornik).
 The editing and printing was done by Hieromonk Pahomije.

 In second period 1536—1540 two books were printed (2nd edition of Molitvenik or Zbornik and praznični Minej or Sabornik).
 The most luxurious and lengthiest edition was Praznični Minej.
-In this second period the printing was done by Hierodeacon Mojsije.
+In this second period the editing and printing was done by hierodeacon Mojsije of Dečani, who was by birth from Budimlja.

 The books printed in Vuković printing house under Božidar Vuković had rich decorations made by woodcut.
 Mileševa (a Serbian Orthodox monastery located near Prijepolje, in southwest Serbia) was center for distribution of books printed in Vuković printing house.

 Under Vićenco Vuković

-In 1560 Bozidar's son Vićenco Vuković inherited the printing house.
-His father's books were so popular that until 1561 Vićenco had only published reprints of his fathers books, such as Oktoih Petoglasnik, and successfully sold them.
+In 1540, Bozidar's son Vićenco Vuković inherited the printing business.
+His father's books were so popular that between 1546 and 1561 Vićenco had only published reprints of his fathers books, such as Oktoih Petoglasnik, and successfully sold them.